mattcooperdev/djmattcooper/README.md

     2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.

         1. The site has been designed to be fluid and never to entrap the user.
 At the top of the page there is a clean navigation bar, each link describes what section they will end up at clearly.
+The viewport height has also been set in such a way that the header of the following section is always visible, as to draw the visitor in to exploring the page further.
         2. At the bottom of the page there is a redirection call to action in the form of social links to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
         3. In the Connect section, after a form response is submitted, the page refreshes and the user is brought to a thank you page, allowing them to return to the top of the home page via a link or via the navbar.
 For sylistic purposes, the from method was set from "POST" to "GET" so you can see the styling of the Thankyou page.
 This renders the form from collating inputted data and would need to be resolved before deployment.

     3. As a First Time Visitor, I want to look for examples of the style of music Matt plays and see if they have legitimacy.
 I also want to locate his social media links to see their followings on social media to guage their popularity and activity.
+        1. By clicking the releases link in the navbar, or scrolling to the releases section after viewing the hero image and related text, the visitor will be able to click any of the YouTube videos to get an idea of the music the artist has released.

-        1. Once the new visitor has read the cover text, they will notice the 'Reach Out' link which takes them to the Connect and social section.
+        2. Once the new visitor has read the cover text, they will notice the 'Reach Out' link which takes them to the Connect and social section.
-        2. The user can also scroll to the bottom of any page on the site to locate social media links in the footer.
+        3. The user can also scroll to the bottom of any page on the site to locate social media links in the footer.

 -   #### Returning Visitor Goals